-The Granito Center, located next to the Hennessy Center, is open Monday to Thursdays: 7:30a.m. to 9:00 p.m., Friday: 7:30 a.m. to 8:00 p.m., Saturday and Sunday: 10:30 a.m. to 6:30 p.m. for the resident and non-resident College community.
-A "Grab and Go" service is available for extended hours.
+The Granito Center, located next to the Hennessy Center, is open Monday to Thursdays: 7:30a.m. to 9:00 p.m. for breakfast, lunch, and dinner, Friday: 7:30a.m. to 8:00 p.m. breakfast, lunch, and dinner., Saturday and Sunday: 10:30 a.m. to 6:30 p.m. for brunch and dinner for the resident and non-resident College community.
+A "Grab and Go" service is available Sunday thru Thursday until 11:00pm.
 A cafeteria in Casey Hall is open at appropriate hours when classes are in session.
 Both cafeterias are wirelessly equipped.
+During college announced snow days, Granito Center Hours of Operations are from 10:30a.m. - 6:30a.m. and are subject to change.